Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: Existence and Well-posedness of the (Gibbs) Posterior

 \subsection{Notation, Assumptions and Supporting Lemmas}

-In what follows $(D,\mathcal{D},\lambda)$ will denote a finite measure space representing the spatial domain, and $T\subset\R^p$ will denote a compact subset of Euclidean space, representing the temporal domain.
+In what follows $(X,\|\cdot\|_X)$ will denote a separable Banach space. $(D,\mathcal{D},\lambda)$ will denote a finite measure space representing the spatial domain, and $T\subset\R^p$ will denote a compact subset of Euclidean space, representing the temporal domain.
 Any $L^p$ space over $D$ will be with respect to $\lambda$, and any $L^p$ space over $T$ will be with respect to the Lebesgue measure.
 We define the following subsets of $L^2(D;L^2(T))$:

 Thus, $Y_0$ is a set of bounded functions with no zero-frequency component, and $Y_{1,\eps}$ is a set of probability densities bounded above and below by positive constants.
 On any set $Y_{1,\eps}$, we have the following equivalence of metrics, which follows directly from \cref{thm:bound}: